kaliberda97/react-counter/README.md

 # Project: Counter

-The Project 'Counter' was initiated by Victoria Kaliberda as part of training
+The Counter project originated from Viktoriia Kaliberda training in an online course